 1. Utilize the PMBOK® Guide

-The PMBOK Guide 6th edition is still a reliable resource, yet PMBOK 7 is just around the corner — August 1st.
+The PMBOK Guide 6th edition is still a reliable resource, yet PMBOK 7 guide with FAQs is just around the corner — August 1st.
 Be sure to take advantage of either guide (while keeping updates in mind) and use them as a map for your different areas of study.

 PMI suggests studying one knowledge area of the guide each week.
 Once you’ve mastered the guide, you’re ready to move on to other study material to supplement what you’ve learned and build on that foundation.